Wael1122/waa/Config-File.md

 # ascii_colors=(distro)      - Ascii is colored based on Distro colors.
 # ascii_colors=(4 6 1 8 8 6) - Ascii is colored using these colors.
 ascii_colors=(distro)

-# Logo size
-# Arch, Crux and Gentoo have a smaller logo
-# variant.
-Changing the value below to small
-# will make neofetch use the small logo.
-#
-# Default: 'normal'
-# Values:  'normal', 'small'
-# Flag:    --ascii_logo_size
-ascii_logo_size="normal"

 # Bold ascii logo
 # Whether or not to bold the ascii logo.